siberianfox/g2wiki/Development-Environments.md

 * Get Rebuild all to work - i.e. `make clean all`
 * Re-point the build size dialog to the root directory so it works again

-##Using Yagarto to get Floating Point printf() to work
+##Getting Floating Point printf() to Work
-The newlib distributed with AS6 does not have floating point printf enabled.
+The newlib distributed with Studio6 does not have floating point printf() enabled.
 You need to get a newlib that does and point the project to it.
+We used the Yagarto toolchain.
+These instructions explain how to use the Yagarto toolchain as the default toolchain for Mac (Xcode), and Windows (Studio6)

 ### Yagarto on the Mac for Xcode
-These instructions explain how to do this on Max OSX using Xcode 4.4 or later.
+These instructions apply to Max OSX using Xcode 4.4 or later.
 * If you don't already have them, install Xcode Command Line tools from Xcode / Preferences / Downloads
 * Get yagarto (4.7.2): http://sourceforge.net/projects/yagarto/files/YAGARTO%20for%20Mac%20OS%20X/20121222/ Just the top file, the DMG.
 (It doesn’t mess with anything.
 Better, it’s installing a generic ARM toolchain.)
 * Open and install yagarto.
 Unpack the yagarto .dmg.
 You should see the yagarto-4.7.2.app (or similar) in a new finder window.
 Move this to your home directory (~).
 Run the app.